DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   Additionally, we considered recruiting participants that best represented our target to ensure meaningful insights.
 This preparation helped us to exactly understand what to ask and how to create a comfortable environment conducive to honest and comprehensive responses, ultimately enhancing the quality and usefulness of the interviews.

-  To consider the hypothesis validated, about 75% of interviews should be positive.
+  To consider the hypothesis validated, about 75% of interviews (per type of user) should be positive.

   === Questions